Iamvinnie254/Documentation/GIT/git.md

 ## 8. Project Contributions Using GitHub

-### 🙌 How to Contribute:
+### 🙌 How to Contribute

-1. Fork the project
+- Fork the project

-2. Clone your fork:
+- Clone your fork:

 ```bash
 git clone https://github.com/your-username/project-name.git
 ```

-3. Create a new branch
+- Create a new branch:

 ```bash